snltd/gurp/doc/doers.md

 Because `gurp` ends up shelling out to `svcs` and `svcadm`, the name can be any valid FMRI.

-`:state` can only be `enabled` or `disabled`.
-You must give a state.
+`:state` can only be `online` or `disabled`.
+If you do not supply a state, it defaults to `online`.

 `:restarted-by` and `:reloaded-by` are optional arrays of resource IDs.
-If `gurp` makes a change to any of those resources in the run, it will restart or reload the service.
+If `gurp` makes a change to any listed resource during its run, it will restart or reload the service.

 There is no `(svc/disable)`.